Chicago Hotels – Tips & Advice

 Staying in River North/Streeterville

 Once an industrial area crisscrossed by train tracks, the River North area was known in the early 1900s as “Smokey Hollow,” because its factories pumped out enough smoke to block the sun.
 A real-estate remake in the ‘70s brought in tons of artists, leading to this area having the second highest concentration of art galleries in America, just behind Manhattan, a distinction which it still holds today.
-Just to its east, on the other side of Michigan Ave, is a sub section of River North, known as Streeterville, which houses some of the city’s tallest skyscrapers, as well as attractions like Navy Pier, the Museum of Contemporary Art, and landmark architectural touchstones, like the Wrigley Building.
+Just to its east, on the other side of Michigan Ave, is Streeterville, which houses some of the city’s tallest skyscrapers, as well as attractions like Navy Pier, the Museum of Contemporary Art, and landmark architectural touchstones, like the Wrigley Building.
+Other area attractions include the historic Water Tower and its tiny art gallery and the John Hancock Tower with its 360º Observatory and its signature Tilt experience, where visitors are tilted over the edge on a glass platform.
 Together, the River North and Streeterville areas make up the shopping heart of Chicago surrounding the Magnificent Mile, with name brand, boutique, and vintage stores, plus trendy restaurants and bars.

 Best Hotels in River North and Streeterville